reactjs/react.dev/content/docs/faq-state.md

 If you "fork" props by using them for state, you might also want to implement [`componentWillReceiveProps(nextProps)`](/docs/react-component.html#componentwillreceiveprops) to keep the state up-to-date with them.
 But lifting state up is often easier and less bug-prone.

-Here's the code which lifts the state up :
+Here's the code which shows a `good practice` by lifting the state to parent :

 ```js{5,18}
 class App extends React.Component{